Skip to content

 • This strategy is consistent across all broker machines, whether or not the repo exists locally.

-This distinction means a grove that was previously used in local mode will switch to clone-based provisioning once it is linked to a Hub.
+This means a git project used locally with worktrees may switch to clone-based provisioning once it is managed by a Hub.
 See the About Workspaces guide for details.

 Scion enforces strict isolation between agents to prevent interference and cross-contamination of credentials or data.